ember-learn/guides-source/guides/v3.5.0/tutorial/service.md

 ### Fetching Maps With a Service

 Now that we have Map APIs,
-we will implement a map element service that will create a HTML `div` element and generate a map to it based on the location we provide.
+we will implement a map element service that will create an HTML `div` element and generate a map to it based on the location we provide.
 The service will also keep a reference to the element we create, so that a map for a given location will only have to be generated once.